Historical Inertia: A Neglected but Powerful Baseline for Long Sequence Time-series Forecasting: Problem and The Proposed Baseline

-Note that the HI baseline requires prediction length to be no longer than the input length, i.e., $L_x\geq L_y$, which is not necessary for learning-based LSTF models.
+Note that the HI requires prediction length to be no longer than the input length, i.e., $L_x\geq L_y$, which is not necessary for learning-based LSTF models.
 Considering that in real application scenarios, the dataset is usually orders of magnitude larger than $L_y$, this condition can be easily achieved.
+An illustration of the proposed baseline is shown in Figure \ref{fig:hi}.